zegetech/zegetech.github.io/_posts/2019-06-18-unveiling-mpesa-daraja-3-0.md

 ```
 My feedback:

 - uses less attractive old age XML.
-Who does that nowadays??
+Where is it used at this age nowadays??
 - looks clumsy

-Daraja implementation of the same B2C request which is REST based:
+The REST based Daraja implementation of the same B2C request:

 ```
 curl -X POST --header "Authorization: Bearer <Access-Token>" --header "Content-Type: application/json" -d "{